 I know it looks like there’s a lot of wires leading to and from the fuse block, so here’s a close-up of the wiring:

 …your lights are connected to your solar power system!

 Test out your solar power shed lights!

-Here’s a video walkthrough of my final system that ends with me testing my lights:
+Here’s a video walkthrough of my final system:

 Turn the light switch on, and your lights should light right up.
 Mine work great and are plenty bright for my dad’s shed.

 Here’s what the shed lighting looks like at night:

 Not too shabby, if I do say so myself. 😉